 Drugs, toxins, and BPA are the most common contaminants in dog food.
 In as much as it is illegal to use hormones in poultry and livestock, they are used the same way as antibiotics.
 Accumulation of these two elements can lead to inflammation.
 Gut inflammation interferes with the normal functioning of bacteria in food processing.

-BPA is a major component of plastic manufacturing.
-Researchers have identified the chemical in most of the dog goods because of its leaching habit from container walls and lining of metal cans.
-While some pet food packaging companies claim to be BPA free, the substitutes used in their package materials have similar or worse effects as BPA.
+BPA is a major component in plastic manufacturing.
+Researchers have identified the chemical in most dog good because of its leaching habit from container walls and lining of metal cans.
+While some pet food packaging companies claim to be BPA-free, the substitutes used in their package materials have similar or worse effects as BPA.
 This chemical component, which is also found in fish, causes obesity, inflammation, and metabolic alterations.
 The inflammation caused by BPA damages pancreatic cells responsible for insulin production hence diabetes.

 It is important to consider the source of food ingredients for personal protection dogs.
 In the United States of America, for instance, dioxin has been banned.
-Dealers with personal protection dogs for sale have to import chicken products and chicken by-product meal as food for their poultry and pet food on the overall.
+Dealers with personal protection dogs for sale have to import chicken products and chicken by-product meals as food for their poultry and pet food overall.

 The Pancreas is a vital organ in the digestive system.
 It is responsible for controlling blood sugar levels through glucagon and insulin.
 Besides, it produces gastrin and somatostatin hormones for the same purpose.
 The pancreas also produces protease, amylase, and lipase that digest protein, starch, and fat respectively.